 ACT Fire & Rescue, ACT Ambulance Service and ACT Policing are on scene at a ground floor unit fire on Ainslie Avenue, Reid.

 Ainslie Avenue city bound is closed between Limestone Avenue and Gooreen Street and the community is asked to avoid the area.

-ACT Fire & Rescue is currently attending a unit fire in Curtin.
+ACT Fire & Rescue has responded to a unit fire on City Walk, Civic.

 Firefighters arrived and found a small fire contained to the balcony.

 The fire has been extinguished and firefighters are conducting atmospheric monitoring and air ventilation operations to ensure the area is safe before handing the property back to the building owner.